giellalt/giellalt.github.io/dicts/nds/editing_dicts_w_XXE.md

 You can do almost all editing using point and click (demo, including showing the xpath path).

 But to work efficiently, you should switch to the keyboard.
-Here are the most important keyboard shortcuts:
+Here are the most important keyboard shortcuts (the commands marked with the Macintosh `command` key (⌘), the corresponding key on Windows and Linux is `control`):

-* adding/changing attribute values - ⌘E / ⌃E
+* adding/changing attribute values - ⌘E
 * adding elements:
     - insert **Before** - ⌘B / ⌃H (⌘H is reserved on the Mac)
-    - **Insert** - ⌘I / ⌃I
+    - **Insert** - ⌘I
-    - insert after (j follows i) - ⌘J / ⌃J
+    - insert after (j follows i) - ⌘J
-* transforming from one element to another - ⌘T / ⌃T
+* transforming from one element to another - ⌘T
-* splitting an element into two (only under certain conditions, see below) - insertion point at splitting point, then ⌘↑ / ⌃↑ to select parent element, then Esc-⏎
+* splitting an element into two (only under certain conditions, see below) - insertion point at splitting point, then ⌘↑ to select parent element, then Esc-⏎

 Specific points:
 * inserting new entries will give you a full template